KHarshita0502/HR-Workforce-Analytics-Dashboard-Power-BI/README.md

 📌 Conclusion

-This project demonstrates an end-to-end Power BI analytics workflow, transforming raw HR data into an interactive dashboard that provides meaningful workforce insights and supports data-driven HR decision-makin g
+This project demonstrates an end-to-end Power BI analytics workflow, transforming raw HR data into an interactive dashboard that provides meaningful workforce insights and supports data-driven HR decision-making